-When hiring a tutor for their children, many parents tend to assume that it will always be on a one-to-one basis.
+When hiring a private tutor in Liverpool for their children, many parents tend to assume that it will always be on a one-to-one basis.
 This is the traditional way that tuition is performed and remains the most popular.
 However, parents may not realise that there are many other options available for tuition, some of which may be more beneficial for their children.
 One of them is small group tuition.

 Small group tuition, as the name suggests, is when a teacher will lead a miniature group of students through the lessons.
 It provides a middle ground between a classroom and private tuition – not quite as busy as the former, where the needs of individual students can be overlooked, and not quite as private as the latter, where pupils are unable to work alongside peers.
 Small group tuition aims to pair students with similar needs, abilities and experiences so that they collectively receive the education they need.